ahendler/Codex-Test/README.md

 # Codex-Test
 My attempt to solve some exercises from CODEX - Pre-Qualification Test (V1.11) - Summer Internship
+All the code was written in python using Jupyter notebooks for an easier execution.
 # Running the exercises:

 ## This Repository does not need to be downloaded, the primary way of executiong it is the following: